Paperspace/paperspace-node/README.md

 ## Usage

 You can interact with Paperspace's API in three ways: programatically (from within JavaScript), from the command line (using the Paperspace CLI), or using an HTTP client of your choice and the Paperspace API HTTP enpoints documented here.
-The JavaScript libabry and the CLI are backed by the same underlying API client.
+The JavaScript library and the CLI are backed by the same underlying API client.

 ### Programmatic

 We'll be illustrating all examples using [ES5](http://speakingjs.com/es5/ch01.html) syntax and the CommonJS module format.
-For other systems like AMD, consider using a bundler such as Browserify.
+For other systems like Asynchronous Module Definition, consider using a bundler such as Browserify.

 First install the `paperspace-node` package in your project directory using: